 Vehicle transitioning: When your car gets too old for Black

-After a vehicle becomes too old (older than five years in most markets), it no longer qualifies as an Uber Black car and gets re-classified as a lower-cost service.
+After a vehicle becomes too old, it no longer qualifies as an Uber Black car and gets re-classified as a lower-cost service.
 Uber calls the aging out process ‘transitioning.’
 You can replace your car with a newer one and retain your status as a Black driver, but only if you replace it before the date provided by Uber.
 If you wait too long, you won’t be able to replace your older car and still be a Black driver.

 Want to drive for Uber Black?
 Start with a fleet owner, or start with UberX